866-295-4143, fbns@wayoflife.org

 Preparation

-We spent many weeks preparing for this by teaching in the weekly men’s meeting on surrender, holy living, seeking God’s will, being transformed by the renewing of the mind by God’s Word, controlling the emotions, and the importance of separation from evil, all with a strong application to Internet dangers.
-Some of the studies we taught are in the course Spiritual Safety in the Facebook Age, www.wayoflife.org.
+We spent many weeks in preparation for the oversight program by teaching in the weekly men’s meeting on surrender, holy living, seeking God’s will, being transformed by the renewing of the mind by God’s Word, controlling the emotions, and the importance of separation from evil, all with a strong application to internet dangers.
+The studies were similar to the things we teach in this course The Pornographic Age and Victory in Christ.

 Overseers

 Overseers are selected on the basis of how many members sign up for oversight.
-Ideally, an overseer should not be responsible for more than three or four people so that he can give proper attention to this.
+Ideally, an overseer should not be responsible for more than three or four people so that he can give proper attention to this business.

 The overseers should be chosen and assigned with wisdom.
 They must be spiritually mature and wise enough to shepherd the individuals under their care, and they must know enough about technology to be an effectual overseer.
 They must know how to check for new apps, browser histories, etc.